AaronJai/banking_saas_platform/README.md

 Chase checking and savings account works best.

 # Update 27/02/2025
 Found that quick transaction history and transaction history tab not working.
-Issue in line 44 of TransactionHistory.tsx where transaction is passing as undefined so the map function isn't working.
+Issue in line 44 of TransactionsTable.tsx where transaction is passing as undefined so the map function isn't working.
 Haven't had much time looking into it.

 # Tech Stack
 ### Next.js